xl631212/AiTA_Personal-AI-College-Tutor/README.md

 |   | Knowledgeable  | Enhance student learning by offering expert, in-depth explanations and analysis, supplemented with personal research and professional experiences.
 The tutor also motivates students to explore related topics and resources beyond the classroom, enriching their understanding of the subject.  |
 |   | Understanding  | Focus on providing empathy and compassionate support to students facing personal or academic challenges, ensuring a safe and inclusive learning environment where they can express themselves and access additional resources like academic counseling or mental health services.  |

 ## 🖥 Screen Recording Examples

 ## 📣 AiTA Web Version Coming Soon!
 ***

 Stay tuned!
 A web version is on the horizon and get ready for an upgraded experience.

-Keep an eye out for updates and code releases on the “web_version” branch.
+Keep an eye👀 out for updates and code releases on the “web_version” branch.